Top 5 Mule Deer Hunting Tips For Success

 5. Get Comfortable Gear

 You’ll increase the chances of a successful hunt if you’re able to stay out and hunt all day long.
 To do this, you need effective, comfortable hunting clothes and gear to help you face unpredictable weather conditions, hours of hiking, and backcountry terrain.
+Investing in a good pair of boots and high quality hiking pants is well worth it.

 Carrying food and a tarp to shelter you during breaks will make this a lot easier, so a lightweight hunting pack is one of the first things you’ll need.
 For glassing, you’ll need a good pair of binoculars.